2003 Shmuel HaNavi bus bombing

-A Palestinian suicide bombing of a crowded public bus (Egged bus No. 2) in the Shmuel HaNavi quarter in Jerusalem took place on August 19, 2003, during the Second Intifada.
-Twenty-four people were killed and over 130 wounded.
+On August 19, 2003, Palestinian militant Raed Abdel Hamid Misk, sent by the Hamas cell in Hebron, dressed as a Haredi Jew, boarded a crowded bus with Orthodox Jewish children returning from the Western Wall, and conducted a suicide bombing in the Shmuel HaNavi quarter in Jerusalem.
+Twenty-three civilians and 1 unborn child were killed, and over 130 were wounded.
 Many of the victims were children, some of them infants.
-Hamas claimed responsibility for the attack.

 Attack

 On August 19, 2003 (22 Av 5763), a Hamas suicide bomber sent out by the organization's Hebron cell disguised himself as a Haredi Jew and detonated himself on a No. 2 Egged bus traveling through Jerusalem's Shmuel HaNavi neighborhood.
 He blew himself up after entering the back door.
 The double-length bus was crowded with Orthodox Jewish children returning from a visit to the Western Wall.
-In addition to the perpetrator, the huge explosion killed 7 children and 16 adults, among them a woman who was eight months' pregnant, and injured more than 130 people.
+In addition to the perpetrator, the huge explosion killed 7 children and 16 adults, among them Lilach Kardi who was eight months' pregnant, and injured more than 130 people.
 The bomb was spiked with ball-bearings designed to increase injuries on the crowded bus.
 Hamas said the bomber was a 29-year-old mosque preacher from the city of Hebron.